Huai'an: Modern China

 The area was occupied by the Japanese army during World War II and administered as part of Wang Jingwei's puppet regime.

+After the Japanese surrender, on 1st November 1945, the Suwan Border Region Government was established by the Communists in Huai'an.
+At this time the Suwan (or Su-An) Border Region extended as far as the north bank of the Yangtze River, opposite the Republican capital, Nanjing.
+Currently some of the buildings occupied by the Regional Government are tourist attractions in the city.

-During the closing phases of the Chinese Civil War, it fell to the Communist army in December 1948.
+Presumably at some point, the city was recaptured by the Nationalists, because, during the closing phases of the Chinese Civil War, it fell to the Communist army in December 1948.
 On 21 April 1949, the area was reorganized as Huaiyin District and divided into the 10 counties of Guanyun, Huaiyin, Huaibao (western Huai'an and Baoyin with its seat at Chahe), Lianshui, Pisui (southern Pixian and northern Suining with its seat at Tushan), Shuyang, Siyang, Suining, Suqian, and Xin'an (parts of Shuyang and Suqian with its seat at Xin'an).

 On 12 May 1950, Huaibao County was divided between Huaiyin County, Huai'an County in Yancheng District, and Baoyin County in Yangzhou District.
-On December 18th of the same year, the urban area of Huaiyin was separately organized as Qingjiang City, which became the seat for the district.
+On December 18 of the same year, the urban area of Huaiyin was separately organized as Qingjiang City, which became the seat for the district.
 Huaiyin District joined Jiangsu upon its reestablishment in January 1953.
 Xin'an County was renamed Xinyi and the seat of Pisui County was moved to Yunhe.
 Later the same year, Pisui, Suining, and Xinyi Counties were placed under the administration of Xuzhou District.
 Qingjiang was separately elevated to a prefecture-level city despite still being subordinate to Huaiyin District.
 Shortly thereafter, the district added Huai'an County from Yancheng, Sihong County from Suxian, and Xuyi County from Chuxian District in Anhui.
 In 1956, Hongze County was established from parts of Huaiyin, Sihong, and Xuyi Counties, with its seat at Gaoliangjian.
 In 1957, parts of Guanyun and Lianshui Counties were organized as the Xian'an Administrative Office, which shortly became the separate Guannan County.
 In 1958, Qingjiang absorbed the surrounding more rural Huaiyin County but was renamed Huaiyin City.